Klavionik/copykitten/README.md

 There are some solutions using the Tkinter library, which comes with the standard Python suite.
 However, these solutions are fragile and may leave your app unresponsive.

 Copykitten is a lightweight wrapper around the Rust [arboard](https://github.com/1Password/arboard) library.
-It comes with pre-built wheels for Linux, MacOS, Windows, and ARM64, so you don't have to worry about anything.
+It comes with pre-built wheels for Linux (x64, ARM64), macOS (x64, ARM64), and Windows (x64), so you don't have to worry about anything.

 # What's in a name?
 You can’t even imagine, how many Python packages devoted to the clipboard management there are on PyPI!
 Most of them